 If seats still remain vacant after interchanging, they will be left as they are.

-OBC-NCL: Here, NCL refers to “Non-Creamy Layer.”
+As per the government of India, 27% of seats are reserved for the OBC-NCL categories.
+Under this category, NCL refers to “Non-Creamy Layer.”
 It’s a sub-classification of the OBC category.
 OBC candidates with low family incomes, which are below a certain limit, fall under this category.
+DU offers reservation policies at DU.
+However, the relaxation differs for both.
+Here are some essential reservation policies at DU for OBC-NCL that you must consider before moving ahead:

 Your caste certificate must showcase whether you belong to the non-creamy layer.